kedro-org/kedro-viz/docs/source/preview_pandas_datasets.md

 ## Configure the Data Catalog

-Kedro-Viz version 8.0.0 supports previews for two types of tabular datasets: pandas.CSVDataset and pandas.ExcelDataset.
-Previews are enabled by default, showing the first 5 rows unless otherwise specified using preview_args.
+Kedro-Viz version 8.0.0 supports previews for two types of tabular datasets: `pandas.CSVDataset` and `pandas.ExcelDataset`.
+Previews are enabled by default, showing the first 5 rows unless otherwise specified using `preview_args`.

 Example configuration in catalog.yml: